 Why does stroke appear to increase insomnia risk?

 This study was the first to identify stroke as a risk factor for insomnia in individuals with OSA.
-Although the study did not examine why, researchers did suggest that stroke may affect sites in the brain that are involved in regulating the sleep-wake cycle and releasing neurotransmitters associated with sleep.
+Although the study did not examine why, researchers suggested that stroke may affect sites in the brain that are involved in regulating the sleep-wake cycle and releasing neurotransmitters associated with sleep.

 Previous studies have found that depression rates increase after a stroke — and since depression is linked to insomnia, this may further explain the association.